A common question in the life insurance industry is, “My parents took a life insurance policy out on me as a kid, what now? Is it mine?”

 Parent Owners Can Change Beneficiaries (if they want to)

 In lieu of transferring ownership, some parent/grandparent owners may also choose to just change the beneficiary.
-But we don’t recommend this course of action.
-Here’s why.
+We don’t recommend this course of action.